Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 Key takeaways

-- 1. Due to its business model, fast fashion is the main contributor to textile waste.
+- 1. Because of its business model, fast fashion is the main contributor to textile waste.

-- 3. Over 13 million people working in the fashion industry are victims of modern slavery (fast fashion brands are the main drivers of this exploitative strategy)
+- 3. More than 13 million people in the fashion industry suffer from modern slavery.
+Fast fashion brands are the main cause of this problem.

-- 4. Fast fashion takes the biggest chunk of the 2-8% CO2 emissions attributed to the textile industry
+- 4. Fast fashion takes the biggest chunk of the 2-8% greenhouse gas emissions attributed to the textile industry

-Now that we’ve made these bold claims, let’s not be lazy populist rightactionaries about them and actually use facts as proof.
+Now that we’ve made these bold claims, let’s not be lazy populist reactionaries about them and actually use facts to prove them.
 The first thing to do is find out how it all started.

 History of fast fashion – the birth of a monster

-The term fast fashion is relatively new – in the 1990s, New York Times coined it to describe Zara’s retail strategy at the time.
-The strategy was based on translating the catwalk trends into ready-to-wear garments as quickly as possible.
-That meant that new styles entered Zara’s retail stores every week, something no brand has done before.
+The term fast fashion is relatively new.
+In the 1990s, New York Times coined the term to describe Zara’s retail strategy at the time.
+Zara aimed to adapt catwalk trends into ready-to-wear garments as quickly as possible.

 The emergence of ready-to-wear clothing

-Before the invention of the sewing machine in 1830, to follow trends and have a wardrobe full of clothing, you’d have to be upper class.
+Before the invention of the sewing machine in 1830, being fashionable was exclusive to the upper classes.
 Going to a tailor was expensive since your only option was to get a made-to-measure garment.

 The sewing machine flipped the script – its speed allowed for mass production and gave birth to the concept of ready-to-wear clothing.
 These were clothes made in standardized sizes, which allowed for a much lower price.
 Suddenly, the middle class and even the lower class could afford to be fashionable.